Fast Video Generation with Sliding Tile Attention: Related Work

 \section{Related Work}

 We review additional related work in diffusion acceleration.
 Linear attention methods~\citep{wang2020linformer, liu2021swin, arar2021learned, yang2024GLA} can decompose the softmax operation in quadratic attention using kernel or gate functions to achieve linear complexity.
 However, these methods have not yet been successful in video DiTs.
+Concurrent to our work, quantized attention~\citep{zhang2024sageattn,zhang2024sageattention2,zhang2025sageattention3} and sparse attention~\cite{zhang2025spargeattn,xi2025sparse} are proposed with different design for video DiTs.
 Another major bottleneck in diffusion models is the large number of diffusion steps.
 Several techniques have been proposed to accelerate sampling without sacrificing quality, including DDIM~\citep{song2020denoising} and faster ODE and PDE solvers using numerical methods~\citep{song2019generative, lu2022dpm, lu2022dpm++, jolicoeur2021gotta}.
 New methods have also emerged to further reduce the number of sampling steps, such as consistency distillation~\citep{kim2023consistency, song2023consistency, salimans2024multistep, xie2024mlcm}, adversarial distillation~\citep{sauer2023adversarial}, and other distillation approaches~\citep{li2024t2v, yin2023onestep, yin2024one}.
 STA is largely complementary to these methods.